Hearing aid care

 - Hearing retests at least every two years

-We normally see hearing aid clients every six months to check ear health, clean and optimise the hearing aids, and make adjustments based on real-life feedback.
+We normally see hearing aid clients every six months to check ear health, clean the devices and make useful adjustments.

-We usually retest hearing at least every two years, or sooner where clinically indicated, so hearing aids can remain matched to current hearing levels.
+We usually retest hearing at least every two years, or sooner where clinically indicated, so the fitting remains current.

 Support while you get used to your hearing aids

 New hearing aids can take time to settle into real life.
 Some sounds may feel sharper than expected at first.
 Certain listening situations may need further adjustment.
-You may also find that your confidence grows gradually as you learn what your hearing aids can do.
+Confidence often grows as you learn what the hearing aids can do.

 Hearing reviews

 This helps ensure your hearing aids are programmed to your latest hearing levels and remain appropriate for your current needs.
-It also gives us the chance to review whether your hearing aids, settings and listening support are still working as well as possible for you.
+If more detailed fine-tuning is needed, your audiologist may also use fitting and verification checks such as real ear measurements.